vonkonow/LeetAI/firmware/README.md

 ## 🧪 Development Notes

-I've used AI extensively for: Code refactoring and error handling.
-It’s a work in progress and likely a few bugs left—but it’s definitely more robust than before :)
+I've used AI extensively for code refactoring, improvements and error handling.
+It's a work in progress and likely a few bugs left — but it's definitely more robust than before :)

 ---
 ## ❤️ Special Thanks

 Huge thanks to the creators and maintainers of open-source tools that made this project possible.
-Special gratitude to [**Adafruit**](https://www.adafruit.com/) for developing [**CircuitPython**](https://circuitpython.org/board/lolin_s2_mini/), which made firmware development approachable, flexible, and fun—even for hardware newcomers.
+- Special gratitude to [**Adafruit**](https://www.adafruit.com/) for developing [**CircuitPython**](https://circuitpython.org/board/lolin_s2_mini/), which made firmware development approachable, flexible, and fun—even for hardware newcomers.
-Thanks also to the team behind [**synthio**](https://docs.circuitpython.org/en/latest/shared-bindings/synthio/), whose powerful audio capabilities laid the groundwork for expressive, real-time sound generation on microcontrollers.
+- Thanks also to the team behind [**synthio**](https://docs.circuitpython.org/en/latest/shared-bindings/synthio/), whose powerful audio capabilities laid the groundwork for expressive, real-time sound generation on microcontrollers.
-And to Microsoft Research for [**getMusic**](https://github.com/microsoft/muzic), and to all the explorers at the intersection of music, AI, and creative technology—your curiosity and generosity continue to inspire.
+- And to Microsoft Research for [**getMusic**](https://github.com/microsoft/muzic), and to all the explorers at the intersection of music, AI, and creative technology—your curiosity and generosity continue to inspire.

 ---
 ## 🚀 Future Development